JAWS Tandem Frequently Asked Questions

 Answer: There can only be two.
 One controller and one target.

-Question: If you are using Skype to talk between two different computers, can you also use JAWS Tandem without ending the Skype call?
+Question: If you are using an app such as Teams or Skype to talk between two different computers, can you also use JAWS Tandem without ending the call?

 Answer: Yes, this can be very useful as well.
-The controller can explain what is being done and the target user can ask questions over Skype during the entire meeting consequently avoiding a phone call.
+The controller can explain what is being done and the target user can ask questions during the entire session consequently avoiding a phone call.

-Question: What if either computer receives a Skype call during a JAWS Tandem Session?
+Question: What if either computer receives a call over Teams or Skype during a JAWS Tandem Session?
 Can it be answered?

 Answer: If the call is on the target computer, then either the target user, or controller for that matter, can answer.
 If the call is on the controller side, then the controller can answer it by toggling back to his or her own desktop by using INSERT+ALT+TAB without having to end the JAWS Tandem session.